-Figure 1: Location of Confederate Monument Removals in June 2020.
+FIGURE 1 Location of Confederate monument removals in June 2020.
 CSA and white supremacist statue removals in the United States between May 31, 2020 and June 30, 2020.
 Removals organized and facilitated by public officials or sponsoring organizations are noted with red circle.
-Monuments removed by members of the public are noted with dark blue triangles.
+Monuments removed by members of the public are noted with dark blue triangles percentage points compared to preemptive removals.
+The marginal effects of growing protest momentum on the likelihood of public monument removal are displayed in Figure 2.